NuclearGeekETH/TherapyGPT/README.md

   Collect, update, and store detailed patient history — structured to robust clinical standards across mental, medical, social, cultural, and family domains.

 - **Dynamic Chat Interface**
-  Chat with TherapyGPT — an AI therapist whose responses always include your latest patient history as part of the system prompt, ensuring maximum context.
+  Chat with TherapyGPT — an AI therapist whose responses always include your latest patient history and past memories as part of the system prompt, ensuring maximum context.

 - **Persistent Patient Data**
   All history and chat context are stored privately and persist between sessions.